 Two out of every five people claim that their perceptions of a company are affected by their experience at the reception.
 A visitor signing in book is usually the first thing your visitor will see when they arrive at your building.

-If your visitor has never met their host and there is not a reception available, they'll be left to figure out the process themselves.
+If your visitor has never met their host and there is no reception available, they’ll be left to figure out the process themselves.
 Should they fill in the book?
 What happens after, how do they let someone know that they have arrived?

 Your visitors will be able to see who has recently visited in the book; did a competitor drop by the day before?
 Did you recently hold multiple job interviews and your visitor is the last to be seen?

-The reception usually faces huge visitor traffic fluctuations, visitors waiting in the queues to sign in is putting your business' first impression at risk.
-A visitor signing in book combined with a busy or no receptionist creates a cold and unwelcome experience for visitors.
+The reception usually faces huge visitor traffic fluctuations, visitors waiting in the queues to sign in is putting your business’ first impression at risk.
+A visitor signing in the book could lead to a cold and unwelcome experience for visitors.